rosell-dk/image-mime-type-guesser/README.md

 ## Usage

-Use `ImageMimeTypeGuesser::detect` if you do not want the library to make a wild guess, but accept that the library may not be able to determine mime type.
+Use `ImageMimeTypeGuesser::detect` if you do not want the library to make a wild guess based on file extension, but in return are willing to accept the increased probability of the library not returning a mime type as an answer.

 Example:
 ```php